Required Prerequisites: Preparation

 TOTAL 19 (21) credits

-Note: A 2 course Anatomy and Physiology sequence will meet the requirement for a 4 credit lecture lab physiology course.
+**A 2 course Anatomy and Physiology with Lab sequence will meet the requirement for a 4 credit lecture lab physiology course.
 Applicants must successfully complete both courses to meet the requirement.
 Completion of the 2 course sequence will also count as a 4 credit Anatomy course.
-Courses in oral communication include: public speaking, therapeutic or personal communication, etc.